-A donor may request information from a centre about the number, sex and birth year of any children born using their gametes or embryos.
+A donor may request information from a centre about the number, sex and birth year of any children born using their gametes or embryos (including mitochondrial donation).
 If the centre holds that information, it must provide it unless the person responsible considers that special circumstances exist that increase the likelihood of the donor being able to identify any of those children.

 Once a person conceived using donor gametes reaches the age of 16, they may ask the Authority to give them certain identifying information about the donor and the number, sex and year of birth of any donor-conceived siblings.